We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Manufacturers add diacetyl to the “e-juice” that is vaporized by e-cigarettes, most commonly to the strongly-flavored varieties.
 Diacetyl occurs in a wide range of different flavored e-cigarette products, ranging from vanilla to caramel and coconut.

-E-cigarettes only came under the control of the U.S. Food and Drug Administration (FDA) in 2016.
-Changes to regulations may be required in the coming years as more research is carried out.
+E-cigarettes only came under the control of the U.S. Food and Drug Administration (FDA)

 A diagnosis of popcorn lung usually follows after a person has presented with the symptoms but has no other respiratory conditions.